Skip to Tutorial Content

 Since gleason is coded as a numeric variable, it colors in a continuous scale, and this is not the easiest to compare.
 The following code will take these values and now view them as ordered categories.

-Note that you won't see any output from this--it's simply completing some data structuring behind the scenes!
+Note that you won’t see any output from this–it’s simply completing some data structuring behind the scenes!

 prostate$gleason = as.factor(prostate$gleason)